 Financial support for the degree and the certificate is available through the Herman S. Doi Fellowship, the D. W. Wood Pacific Island Health Administrators, and the Dick Pratt Endowed Scholarship.
 For further information, contact the program office in Saunders Hall 631 or call (808) 956-8260.
 Applicants may also apply to the East-West Center.

-The master’s degree consists of 8 required courses (24 credits hours); three electives (9 credits), a 120 hour practicum experience, and a capstone.
+The master’s degree consists of 7 required courses (21 credits hours); 4 electives (12 credits), a 120 hour practicum experience, and a capstone.
 The capstone must be taken as the final requirement in the program and serves as the culminating experience of the Masters degree.

 Admissions are in the fall only.

 The required courses are interdisciplinary and integrate a series of perspectives and skills important to effective work in public service.
-These courses include content in effective communication in the public sector; public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and public service values.
+These courses include content in public ethics and leadership; budgeting; policy processes, analysis and implementation; organizational change, public personnel management, research design and methods; and public service values.

 The electives allow each student to design a program of study built around a theme of their personal and professional interests.
 Elective courses are selected by the student in consultation with the student’s faculty advisor.

-The Plan A thesis option requires the student to take at least one additional graduate level research methods or statistics course.
+The Plan A thesis option requires the student to take at least one additional graduate level research methods course.

 All students must enroll in the 3-credit Capstone Seminar (PUBA 696) during their final semester.
 To meet the Capstone requirement, students complete a semester long group project that analyzes a public issue of importance in Hawai‘i the continental U.S., or the Asia-Pacific region.

-Four required courses, Introduction to Public Administration, Effective Communication in Public Administration, Research Methods, and Organizations: Theory and Change must be taken before enrolling in Capstone Planning.
+Four required courses, Introduction to Public Administration, Research Methods, Organizations: Theory and Change, and Practicum must be taken before enrolling in Capstone Planning.
 Three required courses, Introduction to Public Administration, Organizations: Theory and Change, and Leadership and Ethics must be taken before enrolling in the Practicum.

 The program welcomes a diversity of professional and educational backgrounds and sees these as contributing to the learning environment.
 Classes are taught in the evenings to accommodate the schedules of students working full-time.